-I am an assistant professor in the School of International Relations and the resident faculty member in Trojan Hall.
+I am an assistant professor in the School of International Relations and the Resident Faculty Fellow in Trojan Hall.
+I am also the co-founder of the Security and Political Economy (SPEC) Lab, which I oversee alongside Jonathan Markowitz.

 I teach courses on international political economy, research design, and quantitative and survey research methods.
 Feel free to use any of the teaching materials posted on this site.
 However, please send me an e-mail to let me know what you’re using.
 I am always working to improve my materials and would like to know what others find useful.